Skip to content

 • Core: Core packages are a group of capabilities required by the DoD DevSecOps Reference Architecture, that are supported directly by the Big Bang development team.
 The specific capabilities that are considered core currently are Service Mesh, Policy Enforcement, Logging, Monitoring, and Runtime Security.

-• Addons: Addon packages are any packages/capabilities that the Big Bang development team directly supports that do not fall under the above core definition.
+• Add-ons: Addon packages are any packages/capabilities that the Big Bang development team directly supports that do not fall under the above core definition.
 These serve to extend the functionality/features of Big Bang.

-In order for an installation of Big Bang to be a valid installation/configuration you must install/deploy a core package of each category (for additional details on categories and options see here).
+In order for an installation of Big Bang to be a valid installation/configuration, you must install/deploy a core package of each category.
+For additional details on categories and options, see here.

 Big Bang also builds tooling around the testing and validation of Big Bang packages.
 These tools are provided as-is, without support.